Outcome-Driven Dynamic Refugee Assignment with Allocation Balancing: Introduction

-Host countries have in recent years been faced with increasing flows of refugees and asylum seekers, making it difficult to pursue their national programmatic goals focused on helping these new arrivals achieve economic self-sufficiency and other positive integration outcomes.
-Accordingly, a number of countries have begun to explore and implement outcome-based geographic matching in their refugee resettlement and/or asylum programs.
-Prior research had proposed different schemes for refugee matching both across and within countries on the basis of refugee and/or host location preferences \citep{fernandez2015tradable, moraga2014tradable,andersson2016assigning,delacretaz2016refugee}.
-However, practical considerations, such as the lack of systematic data on preferences, have thus far been a barrier to implementation of these preference-based schemes.
-In contrast, outcome-based matching was introduced in the context of refugee and asylum-seeker assignment by \cite{bansak2018improving}, with the goal of leveraging already existing administrative data to improve key refugee outcomes (e.g. employment in the host country) at low cost, specifically through the optimization of refugees' geographic assignment subject to the various geographic capacity constraints that exist within a country.
-To do so, machine learning methods are used to predict refugees' expected outcomes in each possible landing location as a function of the refugees' personal characteristics, and those expected outcomes are then used as inputs into constrained optimal matching procedures to determine where to send each refugee.
-In this context, refugees or refugee families are the `items', localities are the `agents', and cost minimization corresponds to expected outcome maximization (e.g. maximizing refugee employment).
-Since its proposal, outcome-based matching has been piloted by the Swiss State Secretariat of Migration (SEM) in collaboration with the \cite{bansak2018improving} research team, and by HIAS (a resettlement agency in the United States) in collaboration with another research team \citep{trapp2018placement}, with future interest expressed by other countries and agencies as well.
+Outcome-based matching was introduced in the context of refugee and asylum-seeker assignment by \cite{bansak2018improving}, with the goal of leveraging administrative data to improve key refugee outcomes (e.g. employment in the host country) by optimizing refugees' geographic assignment within a country.
+To do so, machine learning methods are used to predict refugees' expected outcomes in each possible landing location as a function of the refugees' personal characteristics.
+Those expected outcomes are then used as inputs into constrained matching procedures to determine a location recommendation for each refugee.